sashaduke/ostiumkeeper/README.md

 ### Viewing the Result on the Blockchain
 - Etherscan link to storage contract https://sepolia.etherscan.io/address/0x48eb2302cfec7049820b66fc91955c5d250b3ff9
-- To view the contract state change, click on a recent 'Store' transaction, then switch to the 'State' tab at the top
+- To view the contract state change, click on a recent 'Store' transaction to the contract, then switch to the 'State' tab at the top next to 'Overview'
-- The middle of the three addresses should have a drop down arrow, which will reveal the state change when clicked
+- The middle of the three addresses should have a drop down arrow on the left, which will reveal the state change when clicked
-- Change the outputs to text and you will see both the original GBP/USD rate prior to that transaction, as well as the updated price
+- Change the outputs from hex to text and you will see both the original GBP/USD rate prior to that transaction, as well as the new price it was updated to

 ### Environment Variables
-- There are a few environment variables which you can modify to change certain parameters.
-These commands for this are as follows:
+- The system will work out of the box using its default configuration settings, but there are environment variables that can be modified to change various parameters.
+The commands to update these are as follows:
-- `export CONTRACT_ADDR="yourContractAddress"`
+- `export CONTRACT_ADDR="48eB2302cfEc7049820b66FC91955C5d250b3fF9"` - storage smart contract address
-- `export RPC_ENDPOINT="yourRPCEndpoint"`
+- `export RPC_ENDPOINT="https://sepolia.infura.io/v3/yourAPIToken"` - blockchain node RPC endpoint
-- `export PRIVKEY_HEX="yourPrivateKeyHex"`
+- `export PRIVKEY_HEX="yourPrivateKeyHex"` - replace with your hex-encoded ECDSA private key
-- `export WS_URL="yourWebSocketURL"`
+- `export WS_URL="wss://api.tiingo.com/fx"` - price feed WebSocket URL
-- `export WS_API_KEY="yourPriceFeedAPIKey"`
+- `export WS_API_KEY="yourPriceFeedAPIKey"` - replace with your API token for price feed
-- `export TIME_LAYOUT="yourTimestampLayout"`
+- `export WS_TIME_LAYOUT="2006-01-02T15:04:05.000000-07:00"` - timestamp layout for decoding responses
+- `export CONTRACT_WRITE_FREQ="15"` (seconds) - frequency at which updates are written to contract

 ### Other Resources
 - Go installation docs: https://go.dev/doc/install